-Requirements: Candidates with a recent PhD in Biological Science, especially in Parasitology or Cell Biology are encouraged to postulate.
-Experience in experimental infection in mice is required.
+Requirements: Candidates with at least a PhD in Biological Science, especially in Parasitology or Cell Biology are encouraged to postulate.
 Highly motivated and autonomous candidates are wanted.
-Skills in entomology or in vivo imaging or microfluidic models would be greatly appreciated.
+Skills in cell culture and molecular biology would be appreciated.

-Application: Applicants should send a CV, a bibliography, a motivation letter and the names of three references in a single pdf file to Dr. Brice Rotureau (rotureau@pasteur.fr) before November 30th 2024.
+Application: Applicants should send a CV, a bibliography, a motivation letter and the names of three references in a single pdf file to Dr Frédéric Bringaud (frederic.bringaud@u-bordeaux.fr) before September 15th 2025.